 The best deal in Pennsylvania at the moment?
-That would be California according to our analysis.
+That would be Duquesne according to our analysis.

-Here’s a look at the top ten places to buy a home in Pennsylvania:
+Here’s a look at the top ten places to buy a home in Pennsylvania for 2019:

 The methodology that wen’t into this can be a bit complicated, so we’ll break it down for you in as much detail as we can below.